cimug-org/CIMTool/docs/how-to/namespaces-in-cimtool.md

 ## Background

-In CIM/XML, each name, such as ACLineSegment, is qualified by a namespace, such as http://iec.ch/TC57/2013/CIM-schema-cim16#.
+In CIM/XML, each name, such as ACLineSegment, is qualified by a namespace, such as `http://cim.ucaiug.io/CIM-schema-cim16#`.
 The combination forms a globally unique term.
-By convention, only the IEC TC57 would define a term beginning with http://iec.ch/TC57/....
+By convention, only the authority designated by the namespace URI would define a term beginning with `http://cim.ucaiug.io/CIM-schema-cim16#...`

 The same applies in XML schema's derived from the CIM.
 An XML schema has a target namespace, declared in its header, that qualifies names defined in the body of the schema.